WildCodeSchool/workshop-js-deployOnVPS/README.md

 A reverse proxy effectively serves as a gateway between clients, users, and application servers.
 It handles all the access policy management and traffic routing, and it protects the identity of the server that actually processes the request.

+### Nginx explained

+What is Nginx?

+According to its documentation, Nginx (pronounced “engine X”) is an HTTP and reverse proxy server, a mail proxy server, and a generic TCP/UDP proxy server, originally written by Igor Sysoev.

+Nginx is used for a variety of tasks that contribute to improving Node performance:

+- Reverse proxy server: As traffic to your app increases, the best approach to improve performance is to use Nginx as a reverse proxy server in front of the Node.js server to load balance traffic across the servers.
+This is the core use case of Nginx in Node.js applications

+- Stateless load balancing: This improves performance while reducing load on backend services by sending off client requests to be fulfilled by any server with access to the requested file

+- Cache static contents: Serving static content in a Node.js application and using Nginx as a reverse proxy server doubles the application performance to a maximum of 1,600 requests per second

+- Implement SSL/TLS and HTTP/2: Given the recent shift from using SSL/TLS to secure user interactions in Node.js applications, Nginx also supports HTTP/2 connections

+- Performance tracking: You can keep real-time tabs on the overall performance of your Node.js application using the stats provided on Nginx’s live dashboards

+- Scalability: Depending on what assets you’re serving, you can take advantage of the full‑featured HTTP, TCP, and UDP load balancing in Nginx to scale up your Node.js application

+Nginx currently supports seven scripting languages: Go, Node.js, Perl, PHP, Python, Ruby, and Java Servlet Containers (the last is an experimental module).
+It enables you to run applications written in different languages on the same server.

 ## Preparation

 ### Choosing a vps